A topic from the subject of Biochemistry in Chemistry.

 Oxidative stress occurs when the body's production of ROS exceeds its ability to defend against them.
 ROS are produced by a variety of cellular processes, including metabolism, inflammation, and exposure to environmental toxins.
 At low levels, ROS play important roles in cell signaling and immune function.

 However, high levels of ROS can cause oxidative damage to cell structures.
 This damage can lead to cell death, inflammation, and the development of chronic diseases.
-Oxidative stress has been implicated in a wide range of diseases, including cancer, cardiovascular disease, neurodegenerative disorders, and aging.
+Specific examples of diseases linked to oxidative stress include but are not limited to: Alzheimer's disease, Parkinson's disease, atherosclerosis, and diabetes.

 Conclusion